 In 2011, Ollanta Moises Humala Tasso, a center-left candidate and a former military officer, replaced Garcia, winning a run-off vote against his opponent, Keiko Fujimori, the daughter of the disgraced and imprisoned former president.
 Humala promised social reforms to balance the economic development and foreign investment, but faced ongoing criticism over land rights and sustainability, as well as complaints from detractors and protestors who believe he merely followed the path of Alan Garcia.

 Pedro Pablo Kuczynski was elected president of Peru in 2016.
-In 2018, Kuczynski resigned in March amid accusations of corruption.
+In 2018, Kuczynski resigned amid accusations of corruption.
 He was succeeded by Martin Vizcarra, whose administration has focused on such issues as anti-corruption and climate change.

 Lima's downtown, the colonial center, is home to the most interesting sites in the metropolitan area, and was named a UNESCO World Heritage site in 1991.
 Much of the center has been renovated to its former glory after years of neglect.